nburnham23/CS-3050-Final/README.md

 ## Chess Functionality
 We have implemented all the functionality of a traditional game of chess -- even en passant and castling!

+## Font
+To use the font in the code, download and install the "Kenney Blocks" font from https://kenney.nl/assets/kenney-fonts